Visiting The 7 Natural Wonders Of The World

-Then there's the 7 Natural Wonders of the World.
+What are the 7 Natural Wonders of the World.?
 As the name implies, this group includes nature's most majestic feats — such as the Grand Canyon, Mount Everest, the Great Barrier Reef and the Northern Lights.
-The list has been altered and edited by many different people over the years, and in 2008 an organization was created by conservation and exploration experts to protect and promote these awe-inspiring wonders.
+The list has been altered and edited by many different people over the years, and in 2008, an organization was created by conservation and exploration experts to protect and promote these awe-inspiring wonders.

-While they're not all easy to reach, any world traveler such as yourself can visit or catch a glimpse of all seven Natural Wonders.
+How many of the Seven Wonders of the World still exist today?
+They all do — and while they're not all easy to reach, any world traveler such as yourself can visit or catch a glimpse.
 Here's what they are, how to see them and why they're worth adding to your adventure bucket list.

 Experience the Wonder of the Grand Canyon